radiantearth/stac-spec/best-practices.md

 the data might be.
-For example in overhead imagery, a [`view:off_nadir`](extensions/view/README.md#item-properties-and-item-asset-fields) with a range of 0 to 3 would tell people this imagery is all pretty much straight down, while a value of 15 to 40 would tell them that it's oblique imagery, or 0 to 60 that it's a collection with lots of different look angles.
+For example in overhead imagery, a [`view:off_nadir`](extensions/view/README.md#item-properties-and-item-asset-fields) with a range of 0 to 3 would tell people this imagery is all pretty much straight down, while a value of 15 to 40 would tell them that it's oblique imagery, or 0 to 60 that it's a Collection with lots of different look angles.

 * Fields that have only one or a handful of values are also great to summarize.
 Collections with a single satellite may use a single [`gsd`](item-spec/common-metadata.md#instrument) field in the summary, and it's quite useful for users to know that all data is going to be the same resolution.
-Similarly it's useful to know the names of all the [`platform` values](item-spec/common-metadata.md#instrument) that are used in the collection.
+Similarly it's useful to know the names of all the [`platform` values](item-spec/common-metadata.md#instrument) that are used in the Collection.

 * It is less useful to summarize fields that have numerous different discrete values that can't easily be represented in a range.
 These will mostly be string values, when there aren't just a handful of options.
 For example if you had a 'location' field that gave 3 levels of administrative region (like 'San Francisco, California, United States') to help people understand more intuitively where a shot was taken.
-If your collection has millions of items, or even hundreds, you don't want to include all those values as a summary.
+If your Collection has millions of Items, or even hundreds, you don't want to include all the different location string values in a summary.

 * Fields that consist of arrays are more of a judgement call.
 For example [`instruments`](item-spec/common-metadata.md#instrument) is straightforward and recommended, as the elements of the array are a discrete set of options.
 On the other hand